sytzez/compost/README.md

 # The Compost Programming Language

-This is the compiler for my experimental programming language Compost.
+This is the compiler for my experimental programming language 'Compost'.
 The compiler itself is written in Rust.

 It currently doesn't actually compile a Compost program to a binary, but it **does** execute Compost code and show its output.

 ## Usage

-You need the Rust compiler installed to run the Compost compiler or to build it into a binary.
+You need to have the Rust compiler installed to run the Compost compiler or to build it into a binary.

-There are some code examples in the `/examples` folder.
+There are some code examples inside the `/examples` folder.

 To run a Compost source code file named `examples/functions_and_constants.compost`, run: